sigillabs/mobidex/README.md

  1. Install dependencies of project with command `npm install`.
  2. Connect the smartphone or start the your favorite emulator.
  3. Run the comand `react-native run-android` to compile and run the install project in android.
- 4. Run the command `sudo rm -r node_modules/web3-contracts-loader/node_modules/web3`
- 5. Run the command `sudo cp -R node_modules/web3/ node_modules/web3-contracts-loader/node_modules/`
- 6. Run the command `react-native start` to run server js and loading the Mobidex app.
+ 4. Run the command `react-native start` to run server js and loading the Mobidex app.

 ## Available Scripts